What is shut-off valve

 Plumbing

-The answer to 'what is shut-off valve' is a shut-off valve is a valve that controls the flow of water or other fluids in a plumbing system.
-It is used to turn the water supply on and off, typically located near fixtures like sinks, toilets, and water heaters.
-Shut-off valves allow homeowners to isolate and shut off the water supply to a specific area of the home, which is important for making repairs or preventing water damage.
+The answer to 'what is shut-off valve' is a shut-off valve is a valve used to stop the flow of water or other fluids in a plumbing system.
+Shut-off valves are typically installed at the main water supply line to a home, as well as under sinks, behind toilets, and in other locations where it may be necessary to temporarily turn off the water.
+This allows homeowners to shut off the water supply to a specific fixture or area of the home for repairs or maintenance, without having to turn off the entire home's water supply.

 Frequently Asked Questions